Whatever kind of racing car you drive, setting your tyre pressures perfectly is critical to maximising your racing performance (and your enjoyment).

 You just want to make sure that your results are not thrown out by a large change in these temperatures.
 If you can’t measure them it is not so important but if you can then the rule of thumb is that you get about a 0.1 psi increase for each degree change in either air or track temperature.

 For example, if you set your cold pressures at an ambient temperature of 15 degrees.
 Go out.
-Do you run.
+Do your run.
 Calibrate your scaling factors but then the next morning the ambient temperature is 12 degrees you (need too / can) apply a slight offset in your pressure setting to account for this.

-Similarly, if you go out and set your hot run data and the track is 24 degrees C but by the time to come to the race the track temperature has increased to 29 deg C, you again need reduce your start pressures by 5 x 0.1 = 0.5 psi immediately before the run.
+Similarly, if you go out and set your hot run data and the track is 24 degrees C but by the time to come to the race the track temperature has increased to 29 deg C, you need to reduce your start pressures by 5 x 0.1 = 0.5 psi immediately before the run.

 This is really high levels of refinement.
 Not essential but in the spreadsheet anyway for you to have a play with.